besn0847/ceph-app/README.md

 Your basic Ceph cluster is ready in less than 1 minute !

 ## References
 * Previous post on Ceph with Docker plumbing : [here](http://fbevmware.blogspot.fr/2014/05/software-defined-compute-network-and.html?view=sidebar)
 * Advanced Ceph deployment tutorial : [here](http://alanxelsys.com/ceph-howto/)

 ## Issues
-     1 When restarting the containers, their IPaddresses get changed which destroys the Ceph cluster topology Workaround : none - just use this to quickly have a clean Ceph cluster for test & dev
+Issue 1 When restarting the containers, their IPaddresses get changed which destroys the Ceph cluster topology
+	Workaround : none - just use this to quickly have a clean Ceph cluster for test & dev

-     2 The 6789 port is exposed on the monitor but it is not possible to mount the CephFS drive Workaround : do the mount directly on the mon0 IP address - an direct IP connectivity is required (no PAT)
+Issue 2 The 6789 port is exposed on the monitor but it is not possible to mount the CephFS drive
+	Workaround : do the mount directly on the mon0 IP address - an direct IP connectivity is required (no PAT)

 ## Future
 * VDI : i'll use this along with the containerized desktop to deliver a Docker VDI experience
 * Need to find a way to fix the issue #1 above
 * I'll probably add a RadosGW at some point to offer an S3-like mount point
 * I'll add an ownCloud container to store data on the Cepf FS
 * Clustering support with Swarm addition